 Record From Anywhere

 One of Anchor’s most desirable features is that it enables you to record audio files from anyway.
 This means you can record content from your smartphone, laptop, or any other device.
-The Anchor recording tools are compatible with most external microphones.
+The Anchor recording tools are compatible with most external microphones (see also our comparison of USB mics and XLRs) (see also our comparison of USB mics and XLRs).
 So whether you’ve got an intricate set-up with all the bells and whistles or simply want to use your phone’s in-built microphone while you’re out and about, you don’t need to worry about being unable to upload the audio to the Anchor podcast website later.

 One thing to bear in mind is that Anchor records using an M4A format instead of recording an MP3 file.
 Anchor can also record only 32 bytes per second, much lower than some of the other podcast hosting companies.

 The Anchor episode builder feature is a great tool that’s really easy to use.
 This podcast maker enables you to create your podcast episodes using the so-called ‘building blocks’ of audio.
 You can drag and drop these blocks to arrange your content for each episode, making it easy to remix your segments and experiment with editing.

 This is particularly useful if you want to include ads in your Anchor podcast.
 Simply record the ad in your own voice and drop the sponsored segment into your chosen position.

 Another capability that’s easy to use is the Anchor importing feature.
 This is how users can import audio, video, and background music into their podcast.
 Although Anchor is a free podcast hosting platform, it includes a library of background music, sound effects, and other tracks that you can add to your podcast episodes.